thaddavis/crewai_and_agentops_script/video_script/2/7_running_the_customized_crew.md

 ## Run the crew again

-- We are now ready to run a crew and generate our hit song...
+- Before we run this CrewAI crew of agents and generate a hit song...

-- But before we do that let's scan over our work...
+- let's review our customizations one last time...

-- the agent.yaml looks good
+- the agents.yaml looks good

 - the tasks.yaml looks good